Nathaniel Bacon – First American Rebel

 It was a bitter blow to the people, who knew no one in the colony could take his place.
 They also knew that Berkeley would soon get control again and that matters would be even worse than before.
 They were right, and Governor Berkeley soon returned to power, seizing the property of several rebels, hanging 23 men, and imprisoning dozens of others.

 A cry of horror and protest rose from the colonists that was so “loud” it reached the King’s ears.
 Before long, an investigative committee returned its report to King Charles II; Berkeley was relieved of the governorship and returned to England.
-Charles II later allegedly said, “That old fool has put to death more people in that naked country than I did here for the murder of my father.”

-But, Nathaniel Bacon and his friends — who instituted the first “Great Rebellion” in America and who gave up their lives just one hundred years before the American Revolution — did not die in vain.
+But, Nathaniel Bacon and his friends — who instituted the first “Great Rebellion” in America and who gave up their lives just 100 years before the American Revolution — did not die in vain.
 The Governors who succeeded Berkeley, mindful of these men, were careful not to oppress the people too much lest another Bacon rise to right their wrongs.

 Also See: